 There is a growing body of evidence that RBC transfusion is overused and incurs avoidable costs to healthcare organizations and avoidable harm to patients.
-Blood transfusion was the most frequently performed therapeutic procedure in 2004 and it has been shown that a significant proportion of transfusions are inappropriate.
-In spite of the very high cost of transfusion (more than \$200 M for Ontario for labile products), there is wide variation in practice that is not explained by patient characteristics, and it has been estimated that greater than 50% of all transfusions may be inappropriate.
-Given this evidence of overuse and the associated cost in terms of both dollars and potential harm, regulators and professional societies have taken notice.
+Blood transfusion was the most frequently performed therapeutic procedure in 20047 and it has been shown that a significant proportion of transfusions are inappropriate.
+In spite of the very high cost of transfusion (more than \$200 M for Ontario for labile products), there is wide variation in practice that is not explained by patient characteristics, and it has been estimated that greater than 50% of all transfusions may be inappropriate.8 Given this evidence of overuse and the associated cost in terms of both dollars and potential harm, regulators and professional societies have taken notice.

 Effective practices targeting anemia prevention and management are increasingly seen as indicators of quality care.
 More recently, multiple societies have endorsed recommendations from the Choosing Wisely Campaigns that are directed at better anemia prevention and management.
 These include avoiding transfusions of red blood cells for arbitrary hemoglobin or hematocrit thresholds in the absence of symptoms of active coronary disease, heart failure or stroke, and not performing repetitive CBC and chemistry testing in the face of clinical and lab stability.
-Similar recommendations have now come from the Canadian Choosing Wisely campaigns which have been endorsed by the Canadian Hematology Society and the Canadian Society of Transfusion medicine (CSTM).
+Similar recommendations have come from the Canadian Choosing Wisely campaigns which have been endorsed by the Canadian Hematology Society and the Canadian Society of Transfusion medicine (CSTM).
 As healthcare financing becomes increasingly focused on paying for value, the business case for reducing costs by addressing overuse (e.g., transfusion, phlebotomy) becomes more compelling.
+A recent cost-benefit analysis of PBM by Meybohm P et al. Vox Sang, 115:182-188, 2020, shows significant savings with PBM.

-Potential Impact on Hospital Length-Of-Stay (LOS)
+Potential Impact on Hospital length-of-stay (LOS)